axeltidemann/self_dot/README.md

 export CXX=clang
 ```

-_Important:_ in order to install OpenCV 2.4.8 (could not get 2.4.9 to compile) specific to the virtualenv you
+_Important:_ in order to install OpenCV specific to the virtualenv you
 are using, specify this in the cmake input arguments listed
 below.
 This has the advantage that OpenCV will be installed locally
 *and* linked to the Python version of the virtualenv - if not
 specified this way, it will use the system Python instead, which is
 sure to cause massive headaches and the death of many adorable kittens
 in the future.
-So after downloading and unpacking the opencv tarball:
+A source of __immensive__ frustration when trying to
+reinstall OpenCV was that you must *not* set CC and CXX to clang, as
+you do before installing virtually every other package.
+So if you just did, close
+that window and start anew.
+A bit baffling, and this took me quite som
+hours to figure out.

 ```
 cd opencv*